 The majority of health care services we provide are paid for by governmental institutions.
-For the first three months ended March 31, 2017, approximately 35% of our consolidated revenue is attributable to u.s. federally-funded health care benefit programs, such as Medicare and Medicaid reimbursement, under which reimbursement rates are set by the Centers for Medicare & Medicaid Services ("CMS").
+For the six months ended June 30, 2017, approximately 34% of our consolidated revenue is attributable to u.s. federally-funded health care benefit programs, such as Medicare and Medicaid reimbursement, under which reimbursement rates are set by the Centers for Medicare & Medicaid Services ("cms").
 Legislative changes could affect Medicare reimbursement rates for a significant portion of the services we provide.
-To date, while we have generally experienced stable reimbursement globally, the stability of reimbursement in the u.s. has been affected by (i) the implementation of the ESRD prospective payment system ("ESRD PPS") in the U.S. in January 2011, (ii) the U.S. federal government across the board spending cuts in payments to Medicare providers commonly referred to as "u.s. Sequestration", (iii) the reduction to the ESRD PPS rate to account for the decline in utilization of certain drugs and biologicals associated with dialysis pursuant to the American Taxpayer Relief Act of 2012 ("ATRA") as subsequently modified under the Protecting Access to Medicare Act of 2014 ("PAMA") and (iv) CMS'S 2016 final rule on the Physician Fee Schedule with material decreases in reimbursement for certain procedures.
+To date, while we have generally experienced stable reimbursement globally, the stability of reimbursement in the u.s. has been affected by (i) the implementation of the ESRD prospective payment system ("ESRD PPS") in January 2011, (ii) the U.S. federal government across the board spending cuts in payments to Medicare providers commonly referred to as "u.s. Sequestration," (iii) the reduction to the ESRD PPS rate to account for the decline in utilization of certain drugs and biologicals associated with dialysis pursuant to the American Taxpayer Relief Act of 2012 ("ATRA") as subsequently modified under the Protecting Access to Medicare Act of 2014 ("PAMA") and (iv) CMS's 2016 final rule on the Physician Fee Schedule with material decreases in reimbursement for certain procedures.
 Please see the broader discussion of these legislative developments below: